gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_tips_and_tricks.md

 ```
 ## Listening to ACPI events {#listening_to_acpi_events}

-NVIDIA drivers automatically try to connect to the [acpid](acpid "acpid"){.wikilink} daemon and listen to ACPI events
+NVIDIA drivers automatically try to connect to the [acpid](acpid "wikilink") daemon and listen to ACPI events such as
-such as battery power, docking, some hotkeys, etc. If connection fails, X.org will output the following warning:
+battery power, docking, some hotkeys, etc. If connection fails, X.org will output the following warning:

 ```{=mediawiki}
 {{hc|~/.local/share/xorg/Xorg.0.log|